chatrjr/chatrjr.github.io/_posts/2013-12-21-moment-js-stopwatch-experiment.markdown

 }
 ```

-<i>Note: The CSS is unprefixed for convenience.
+_Note: The CSS is unprefixed for convenience.
 Naturally, you would want to use them where needed, but I recommend checking out [Autoprefixer](https://github.com/ai/autoprefixer) or [-prefix-free](http://leaverou.github.io/prefixfree/) if you'd rather not worry about that.
-Especially if you use a preprocessor.</i>
+Especially if you use a preprocessor._

 Nothing here to write home about.
 Just a simple layout.